secretstartups/handbook/business-technology/team-member-enablement/onboarding-access-requests/endpoint-management/edr/index.html.md

    1. Replace `tanuki` with your GitLab email username.
    1. Replace `ABCD123` with your laptop serial number.
-   1. Verify that the edited variable is formatted correctly with a hyphen separating the username and serial number.
-For example, `S1_AGENT_CUSTOMER_ID=jdoe-ABCD1234`
+   1. Verify that the edited variable is formatted correctly with a hyphen separating the GitLab email and serial number.
+For example, `S1_AGENT_CUSTOMER_ID=jdoe@gitlab.com-ABCD1234`

 1. `export S1_AGENT_INSTALL_CONFIG_PATH="/path/to/config.cfg"`
 1. If you use the RPM package as root, run: `rpm -i --nodigest package_pathname`